SJCooper/lets-go-walkies/README.md

 ## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-ADD PHOTO CREDITS, GOOGLE MAPS, CODE INSTITUTE LOVE RUNNING README TEMPLATE, FONT AWESOME, GOOGLE FONTS...

 ### Content

 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
-- All maps were direct links from [Google maps](https://https://www.google.co.uk/maps/)
+- All maps were direct links from [Google maps](https://www.google.com/maps/@53.7750116,-2.7105935,15z)
 - This README was created using a template provided for the Love Running project from [Code Institute](https://codeinstitute.net/)
 - The fonts used by the site are from [Google Fonts](https://fonts.google.com/)
 - Favicon icons and files were taken from [Favicon.io](https://favicon.io/)
+- Color swatch image was taken from [coolors.co](https://coolors.co/)
+- Photo compression was done using [compresspng](https://compresspng.com/)

 ### Code

 - CSS Flex Grid design and implimentation was taken from [Codepen](https://codepen.io/), specifically Tania Rascias [Easist Flex Grid Ever](https://codepen.io/taniarascia/pen/rOLEGe/) which was shown to me by my mentor Malia Havlicek.
 - Code feedback was given by Malia Havlicek as part of my Mentor sessions.
+- Other code was implimented from Code Institutes lessons including the Love Running Project indirectly from what I had learned from them.

 ### Media